The big HomePod may be back soon but there's bad news for Apple TV

-(Pocket-lint) - Fans of the original, bigger HomePod might have a new speaker to look forward to but there reportedly won't be an upgraded Apple TV this year.
+Fans of the original, bigger HomePod might have a new speaker to look forward to but there reportedly won't be an upgraded Apple TV this year.

 When Apple first launched the HomePod there was only one model, following that up with the smaller HomePod mini.
 But after killing off the original model buyers have long wished Apple would bring it back.
 Now, it looks like that's happening according to Bloomberg's Mark Gurman.